wilsonliaows/docs/formulas/array-list-formulas.md

 ![Simple where formula retrieving lead records from company Delphi Chemicals](/assets/images/formula-docs/non-nested-where-formula.png)
 *Simple where formula retrieving lead records from company Delphi Chemicals*

-### Example of nested where formula
+### Example of where formula for nested fields
-The WHERE formula can be nested to filter for records by values not at the top level of the datatree.
+The WHERE formula can be nested to filter for records by nested values in the datatree.

 ![Nested where formula retrieving lead records with an address in USA](/assets/images/formula-docs/nested-where-formula.png) *Nested where formula retrieving records with an address in USA*

-This is in contrast to a simple WHERE formula, where the filtering happens at a non-nested level:
+This is in contrast to a simple WHERE formula, where the filtering happens for non-nested values in the datatree:

 ![Simple where formula retrieving lead records from company Delphi Chemicals](/assets/images/formula-docs/non-nested-where-formula.png)
 *Simple where formula retrieving lead records from company Delphi Chemicals*